Estimated reading time: 4 min

 Although the compression tests showed very encouraging results and were helpful for initial checks, it was very clear that no laboratory can reproduce real street environment.
 Only extensive field trials could give the final resolution.

 Fortunately, Nwave has several projects in the UK where our wireless vehicle detection solution helps track the availability of parking bays in different settings.
-Some sensors were even placed on a double-deckers bus route!
+Some sensors were even placed on a double-decker bus route!
 The total weight of such a bus may exceed 13 tons when laden but its high driving speed is even more essential!
 All these factors make this particular setting a perfect test environment for surface-mount parking spot sensors.
 Here is a video capturing our real-life tests in progress.
 See for yourself how robust and high-pressure resistant some smart city solutions can be.

 It’s important to keep in mind that the load which the sensors bear is not static.
 Vehicle detection sensors installed on a busy street or at parking lots with high turnover are run over by cars many times a day.
 Even a moderate frequently repeated load may result in deterioration of the plastic ultimately causing the failure of casing integrity.